anirudhbagri/whatsapp-bulk-messenger/README.md

 Note: The current program is limited to sending only TEXT message

-Note: Another version of similar project is available which supports sending media and documents along with text, please reach out to me on [email](mailto:bagrianirudh@gmail.com) for more enquiry.
+Note: Another version of similar project is available which supports sending media and documents along with text.
+As per many requests, I have added a [video here](https://youtu.be/NNkAh5sLEok) demonstrating how the app works.
+Please reach out to me on [email](mailto:bagrianirudh@gmail.com) for more enquiry.

 # Requirements